stelcodes/nuzzle/README.md

 1. `(get-site-data)`: With no arguments, returns the whole realized site data vector.
 2. `(get-site-data [:blog-posts])`: With an `id` from the realized site data, return the corresponding map.

 Since `get-site-data` returns maps from our *realized* site data, all information about the site is at your fingertips.
-Every webpage and metadata map from your site data is always a function call away.
+Every webpage and peripheral map from your site data is always a function call away.

 To make things even more convenient, the `get-site-data` function attaches a copy of itself to each map it returns.
-This makes it easy to write functions that accept a webpage or metadata map without ever having to worry about passing `get-site-data` along with it.
+This makes it easy to write functions that accept a webpage or peripheral map without ever having to worry about passing `get-site-data` along with it.
 It's kind of like a self-replicating bridge between all your site data maps.

 > If `get-site-data` cannot find the given `id`, it will throw an exception.
 This makes it easy to spot errors in your code quickly.

 There are many use cases for the `get-site-data` function.
-It's great for creating index webpages, accessing metadata maps, and countless other things:
+It's great for creating index webpages, accessing peripheral maps, and countless other things:

 ```clojure
 (defn unordered-list [& list-items]